deeppavlov/tdl/README.md

 ## Course staff:

 - [Eugene Golikov](https://github.com/varenick) - course admin, lectures, homeworks
-- [Ivan Skorokhodov](https://github.com/universome) - homework beta-testing, lecture about information bottleneck, off-screen comments
+- [Ivan Skorokhodov](https://github.com/universome) - homework review and beta-test, lecture about information bottleneck, off-screen comments

+We also thank [Mikhail Arkhipov](https://github.com/mu-arkhipov) for gingerbread operating.

-This course is dedicated to the memory of Maksim Kretov | 30.12.1986 - 13.02.2019, without whom this course would have never been created.
+This course is dedicated to the memory of [Maksim Kretov](https://github.com/kretovmk) | 30.12.1986 - 13.02.2019, without whom this course would have never been created.